flexion/dwd-ui-monetary-lab/DWD.UI.Monetary/cloud_sql_local.md

 ### Credentials from Google Secrets Manager

+*Be sure you are logged in as your Lab GCP user.
+Use incognito mode to be sure.*

 Get the [DAVE_DB_SERVICE_KEY](https://console.cloud.google.com/security/secret-manager/secret/DAVE_DB_SERVICE_KEY/versions?project=dwd-ui-modernizatioin) here and save the json to a file called key.json.
 You will need to refer to it later on.

 ![view_secret](doc_images/view_secret.png)